morgannprice/PaperBLAST/README.md

 sqlite3 database and the protein BLAST database.
 These are both built by bin/run_final.pl (which invokes bin/buildLitDb.pl).

-Create a tmp/ subdirectory and set it to writable by apache (or everyone) so that litSearch.cgi can write to ../tmp/ (relative to the directory that it is invoked from, which is usually the cgi directory)
+Create a tmp/ subdirectory and set it to writable by the web server (or by everyone) so that litSearch.cgi can write to ../tmp/ (relative to the directory that it is invoked from, which is usually the cgi directory)

 # Dependencies